-So, in celebration of the Olympic Winter Games opening this Friday, February 9, let’s take a closer look at some of the weirdest Olympic sports ever played.
+So, in celebration of the Olympic Winter Games (which runs February 9-25), let’s take a closer look at some of the weirdest Olympic sports ever played.

 Caution: If you’re an animal rights activist, read no further.
 Yes, long ago, pigeon shooting was an actual Olympic sport.
 It made its first and only appearance at the 1900 Olympic games in Paris.
 Belgian competitor Leon de Lunden won the gold medal that day by shooting 21 pigeons out of the sky.
 Today, shooting is still an Olympic sport.
 However, the pigeons have been replaced by clay targets in a game more formally known as skeet shooting.

 Biathlon is a Winter Olympic sport that combines cross-country skiing with rifle shooting.
 The course winds participants through four different shooting zones, each of which is equipped with five targets that must be cleared before an Olympian can move on to the next one.
 The event is the modern godchild of Military Patrol, a sport popular in the early 20th century that was only given a single official run at the 1924 Olympics.
 Biathalon as we know it was re-introduced in 1960 and continues to this day.